 Set up managed automation for custom applications

-DigiCert also provides the flexibility to extend certificate management to custom Linux or Windows applications by using the Certbot ACME client in conjunction with your own custom automation scripts.
+DigiCert also provides the flexibility to extend certificate management to additional Linux or Windows applications, by using your own custom automation script in conjunction with the Certbot ACME client.

 For detailed instructions about how to install and activate DigiCert agents on your servers, see Deploy and manage agents.